San7o/haplolang/docs/index.md

 ### (`print` Testing)

 (`print` This project comes with a decent amount of testing.
-Unit tests live under `samples/` and can be run via `make tests`, while the tests for the cli tool are under `samples/` and can be run via `haplo_tests_e2e.sh`.
+Unit tests live under `tests/` and can be run via `make tests`, while the tests for the cli tool are under `samples/` and can be run via `haplo_tests_e2e.sh`.
 In both cases, tests only need to be implemented without the need to register them somewhere.
-I think it is interesting to look at how the unit tests are registered because it is pretty cool, it uses a neat trick with the linker.)
+I think it is interesting to look at how the unit tests are registered because it is pretty cool, it uses a neat trick with the linker but I will not explain it here.)

 (`file` tests/tests/h)